rtous/fo/docs/scanf.md

 # whitespaces

- All specifiers with few exceptions (%c is one of them) skip the leading whitespaces which might precede the value.
+ All specifiers with few exceptions (%c is one of them) skip the leading whitespaces (blanks and new-line characters) which might precede the value.

 	 	int d1, d2;
 		scanf("%d%d", &d1, &d2);